Naba-Kumar/geoJSONtoJSON/README.md

-site is live at https://naba-kumar.github.io/geoJSONtoJSON/
+this site is live at https://naba-kumar.github.io/geoJSONtoJSON/